On the Number of Single-Peaked Narcissistic or Single-Crossing Narcissistic Preference Profiles: Basic Definitions and Fundamentals

-\citet{DoiFal1994}, \citet{ElkFalSli2012}, and \citet{BreCheWoe2013a} provided polynomial-time algorithms to determine whether a profile is single-crossing. \citet{BreCheWoe2013a} characterized single-crossing profiles by two forbidden subprofiles: \begin{proposition}[\cite{BreCheWoe2013a}] A profile is single-crossing if and only if it contains neither a $\gamma$-subprofile of three pairs of alternatives~$\{a,b\}$, $\{c,d\}$, $\{e,f\}$ and three voters~$i, j, k$ such that
+\citet{DoiFal1994}, \citet{ElkFalSli2012}, and \citet{BreCheWoe2013a} provided polynomial-time algorithms to determine whether a profile is single-crossing. \citet{BreCheWoe2013a} characterized single-crossing profiles by two forbidden subprofiles: \begin{proposition}[\cite{BreCheWoe2013a}] A profile is single-crossing if and only if it contains neither a $\gamma$-subprofile of three (not necessarily disjoint) pairs of alternatives~$\{a,b\}$, $\{c,d\}$, $\{e,f\}$ and three voters~$i, j, k$ such that